Dendrobium Phalaenopsis Orchids Indoor Care, Propagation and Common Problems with Solutions

 Basically repotting every 2-3 years should be adequate.
 Repot only when new growth begins, shortly after blooming is over.

 Use a pot with proper drainage holes or slits; the roots of the orchid need good air circulation.
-The pot should be only 1 size larger than the previous one.
+The pot should be only 1 size larger than the current one.

-Shake off excess soil and trim off any dried and shrivelled pseudobulbs during repotting.
+While repotting, shake off excess soil and trim off any dried and shrivelled pseudobulbs during repotting.
+Take a look at these ceramic orchid pots with a free slotted orchid pot liner on Amazon.

 Pruning